pycom/pycom-documentation/content/pybytes/releases/_index.md

 6. *Review* release details then *Click* Finish.
 ![](/gitbook/assets/pybytes/releases/create-release-step-9.png)

-7. You can see list of created releases under the `Releases` tab.
+7. You can see a list of created releases under the `Releases` tab.
 ![](/gitbook/assets/pybytes/releases/create-release-step-10.png)